HenrikWM/NNUG_GWAB2014/FASIT.md

 ##### HomeController.cs

-Lim inn kode i konstruktøren HomeController() for å koble NEST til vår elasticsearch i Windows Azure:
+Paste in the following code into the constructor of the `HomeController`-class to connect NEST to elasticsearch i Windows Azure:

 	const string elasticsearchEndpoint = "http://gwab2014-elasticsearch-cluster.cloudapp.net";